Mally Nydahl: Professional sports

 Nydahl played minor league baseball for several years after graduating from Minnesota, including stints with the Davenport Blue Sox (1929, 1931), Denver Bears (1932), Omaha Packers (1933), Oklahoma City Indians (1933), and Elmira Red Wings (1933).
 He had his best season with Denver in 1932, batting .366 with 231 hits, 48 extra-base hits and a .481 slugging percentage.

 He also played for the independent Christian Lindsay basketball team in 1928.

 Nydahl also played professional football for the Minneapolis Red Jackets during the 1929 and 1930 seasons.
 He played at the halfback and quarterback positions.
 He also played for the Frankford Yellow Jackets in 1930.
 He appeared in 27 NFL games, 19 as a starter, scored four touchdowns, and kicked three extra points.

-Later years
+Later life

 Nydahl used his earnings as a professional football player to put himself through medical school.
 He received his M.D. in 1934.
 He later became a professor of orthopedic surgery at the University of Minnesota.
 He was also chief of orthopedic surgery at Hennepin County General Hospital.
 He died in 1979 at age 72.